gloriousdisaster/Home-Assistant-HDMI-PRO-Matrix/README.md

 ## Disclaimer

-I am not a programmer—just a Glorious Disaster!
+I am not a programmer— just a Glorious Disaster!
+(Or maybe a glorious work in progress!)
 This is my first attempt at creating a Home Assistant (HA) integration.
-I relied heavily on ChatGPT-4 o1 (Preview) and Claude 3.5 (Sonnet Preview) for assistance in generating and debugging the code.
+I reverse-engineered the Web API calls for the device, but I relied heavily on ChatGPT-4 o1 (Preview) and Claude 3.5 (Sonnet Preview) for assistance in generating and debugging the python code.

 ---